lightning/bolts/03-transactions.md

 ## HTLC-Timeout and HTLC-Success Transactions

 These HTLC transactions are almost identical, except the HTLC-timeout transaction is timelocked.
-The HTLC-timeout transaction is also the transaction which can be spent by a valid penalty transaction.
+The HTLC-timeout transaction is also the transaction that can be spent by a valid penalty transaction.

 * version: 2
 * locktime: `0` for HTLC-success, `cltv_expiry` for HTLC-timeout